AmigoCDT/Salient-Net/SSANet/SSANet_en.md

 ~~The CNN (convolutional neural networks) attract many attentation because of its great ability of feature self-extracting.
 CNN's central block, the convolutional operator can push networks to extract features which combine local spatial and channel-wise information.
 The main domain in CNN is how to help CNN learn better features.
 So research released VGG, Residual networks, DenseNet and so on for deeper features, and Squeeze-and-Excitation module (SE-module), Residual Attentation Networks to filtrate low-effect features and enhance high-effect features.~~

-Aim to enhance representation ability of CNN with little parameter and computing cost, in this work we propose "Squash and Spatial Attentation (SSA)" module, which combine the channel-wise information and spatial information.
+Aim to enhance CNN's representation ability with little parameter and computing cost, in this work we propose "Squash and Spatial Attentation (SSA)" module, which combine the channel-wise information and spatial information.
 The SSA-module is full-compatible with convolutional block, can be stacked in many CNN architectures forming like SSA-ResNet in Figure.4.
 Extensive experments are conducted on CIFAR-10, CIFAR-100 and Imagenet datasets to verify the effectiveness of SSANet.
 Our SSA-module can improve convolutional neural networks performance with nearly no parameters and low computing cost, the SSA-ResNet50 could archieve 76.60% (Top-1 Acc) in Imagenet1K, and 78.35% on cifar-100.

 ## 1. Introdction